 - Features to Look For

-In this category, it is important to focus on tools that are designed for time management, such as those that use Pomodoro timers.
+In this category, focus on tools for time management, such as those that use the Pomodoro technique.
 You will also need to consider how the tools will help you prioritize important tasks and provide essential productivity insights.

 - Examples

-If you regularly do a lot of invoicing, this is a repetitive task that can be easily handled using the right financial tools.
+If you regularly handle invoicing, it is a repetitive task that can be easily managed with the right financial tools.

 - Importance

-Something as easy as simplifying a budget for a particular project, tracking expenses, and making sure you get paid can prove too much for a freelancer who already has a lot to deal with.
+Something as simple as simplifying a budget for a particular project, tracking expenses, and ensuring you get paid can be overwhelming for a freelancer already juggling a lot.
 This is where specialized productivity and focus tools can play a huge role.

 - Features to Look For

 Not all aspects of a project need to be delegated to a productivity tool.
-However, some areas where you could use a helping hand include invoicing templates, payment tracking, and tax calculations.
+However, some areas where you could use support include invoicing templates, payment tracking, and tax calculations.
 The right productivity tool can do that for you.

 - Examples